 4) Let's have fun!
 Part of the reason that you're choosing me to photograph you is because there is a natural and candid quality to my photos.
 The best photos show a bit of your personality and I love to see connection between people.
 In addition to the posed and pretty photos that you will get from your session, I like to have an activity to build on.
 Often times it is the activity that will set the scene in order to create a moment.
 That can mean lots of things: blowing bubbles, throwing a frisbee, sharing a glass of wine or cider, riding a bike, roasting marshmallows.
 Not all sessions need to have an activity - the most important element to that is the willingness to have fun and enjoy each other in the moment.

 5) Wear sunscreen.
 In the week or two prior to your session, it is very important to remember to wear sunscreen.
 Color correcting an image where one person has a bright red/magenta hue on their face is not my favorite thing and final results may vary.
 For the sake of your photos....and your skin....keep sunscreen with you and make it a part of your routine.

 6) Allowing enough time.
 Let's choose a length of session that is right for you.
 I build my session packages around time (rather than poses, outfits, or number of people).
-Young children will do better with a shorter session (half hour) unless you incorporate an activity afterwards for action and in-the-moment photos.
+Young children will do better with a shorter session (half hour or less) unless you incorporate an activity afterwards for action and in-the-moment photos.
 A large family group needs to have enough time to allow for different groupings and for creativity to unfold.
 I take into consideration the vibe of group of people and what makes sense for the session to create something that is unique for your session.

 For a couple's session - I ask for at least an hour to an hour and a half in order to explore a location together and to get comfortable.
 A couple's session (anniversary, engagement, etc.) is more intimate and I want to build a level of comfort during the session in order to create portraits that are compelling and beautiful.